How Long Are Dogs Pregnant?

 - Teats becoming more prominent in color and size around 30 days after mating, and you may also see them produce semi-clear fluid.

 - Vomit in the early stages of pregnancy, similar to “morning sickness” in humans.
 If this continues, or you have any concerns, speak to your veterinarian.

 - Weight gain at about day 35 of her pregnancy, which will gradually increase by up to 50 percent above normal.

 - Swollen belly at around day 40, although first-time pregnant dogs and dogs carrying a small litter may not show as much.

 - Quieter, more subdued behavior and possibly a drop in appetite.
 These signs may also indicate a problem, so speak to your veterinarian if you’re concerned.

-- Appetite increases around the second half of pregnancy, so make sure the quantity and quality of food meets your cat’s needs.
+- Appetite increases around the second half of pregnancy, so make sure the quantity and quality of food meets your dog’s needs.

 Dog Pregnancy Diagnosis

 Your veterinarian can confirm a pregnancy with a dog pregnancy test, which measures hormone levels, from around day 25 to 30, or by ultrasound between days 25 to 35.
 From around day 30, your veterinarian can carry out a physical examination to estimate how many puppies your dog is having.

 This may not always be accurate, so be aware that you could have more or fewer puppies on the way than you initially expected.